astropy/halotools/docs/sim_analysis/overview.rst

 Overview of simulation analysis tools
 ****************************************

-Halotools can be used to study the assembly history and environmental trends of dark matter halos.
+Halotools can be used to study the assembly history, environmental trends, and internal structure of dark matter halos.

 .. _cat_manage: